What is the Cosa Nostradamus?

 Yes!Â I’m in the process of gathering them all into a new collection, which should be available late-Summer 2019!Â Join my mailing list for updates!

 Bonnie and her crew are called PUPIs (Private Unaffiliated Paranormal Investigators, but the series is called PSI (Paranormal Scene Investigations).Â Why?

 Purely a marketing decision on the part of my publisher.Â While the name of the team was established in the earlier books, when it came time for Bonnie and crew to get their own books, “PUPI” didn’t look quite so good on a subtitle.

 Are there any vampires in the Cosa Nostradamus?

-The books are published by Luna, which is a romantic fantasy imprint.
+The novels were originally published by Luna, which was a romantic fantasy imprint.
 Are these books romances?

 Is Bonnie (from the PSI series) bisexual?

 Yes.Â That wasn’t planned, but her character developed that way, from the very first short story (“Illumination”). Â Yes, at the end of Dragon Justice she’s with a male partner, and no, you can’t assume that’s where she’ll stay….